ilknursozat/dev-ent-java-microserv-spring-jdbc/README.md

 ## Prerequisites

-curl, postman or a frontend application to make REST API calls.
+curl, postman or a front-end application to make REST API calls.

 ## REST API Calls to MicroServices